T4EU-Rev4/loco/README.md

 - start and stop animations on different wagons of the train by MQTT-commands

 It proviedes some animations for PCF8575 based wagons as well as an animation to drive the motor of the loco.
 A simple Webinterfaces allowes to start some animations without a MQTT-Broker.
+This version will be tagged as loco_Rev_0.1 because we need to remove some components due to memory reasons to implement the control for the camery.

 See Wiki for more information.